realazthat/snipinator/README.md

         what prefix?
 Defaults to None.
       backtickify (bool | str, optional): Should surround with backticks?
 With what language?
 Defaults to False.
+      decomentify (bool, optional): Assuming that you will be using HTML comments around this call, setting this to true will add corresponding uncomments to uncomment the output.
+This allows you to have the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section.
+Defaults to False.
       rich (Literal['svg']|Literal['img+svg']|Literal['raw'], optional): If
         'svg' a raw svg tag will be dumped into the markdown with the colored terminal output.
 Note that your markdown renderer may not support this.